Folic acid and pregnancy: when to take it and what dosage?

 In France, folic acid intake during pregnancy is reimbursed by the Assurance Maladie on medical prescription.
 This applies to vitamin B9 prescribed by a GP, gynecologist or midwife.
 Ask your doctor for a prescription, and check with your health insurance fund for reimbursement conditions.

-What are the risks of folic acid overdose?
+What are the risks of folic acid overdosage?

-In general, folic acid intake is safe, and overdoses are extremely rare.
+In general, taking folic acid is harmless, and overdoses are extremely rare.
 However, too high an intake over a long period can lead to undesirable side effects such as nausea, vomiting, diarrhea, abdominal pain, sleep or concentration problems, and numbness in the limbs.
 Prolonged overdosage can also mask a vitamin B12 deficiency.

 More articles